Explore arts, history and heritage after dark at museums and galleries across London.

 This year, the festival coincides with the Dunkirk Little Ships 75th Anniversary (16 May); giving you a chance to see more than 20 of the ships that played a crucial role in the war efforts together in Royal Victoria Dock.

-Other highlights include an evening of entertainment from The Royal College of Music with vignette performances in Fulham Palace (15 May); a chance to learn how flora and fauna have inspired contemporary artists with a range of activities at The Horniman Museum (14 May); and the opportunity to delve inside Charles Dickens’ former home, No.48 Doughty Street (15 May), where you’ll be treated to readings, screenings and live music.
+Other highlights include an evening of entertainment from The Royal College of Music with vignette performances in Fulham Palace (15 May); a chance to learn how flora and fauna have inspired contemporary artists with a range of activities at The Horniman Museum (14 May); and the opportunity to visit Charles Dickens' former home No.48 Doughty Street After Dark (15 May), where you’ll be treated to readings, screenings and live music.